 Senile cats may no longer want to play, interact with other cats, or do things that it loved to do when it was still young and full of vigor.

 Pet parents of aging cats should give their furry friends high-quality cat food.
 Supplementation with flavonoids, carnitine, antioxidants, selenium, omega-3 fatty acids, beta-carotene, vitamin C, and vitamin E can also help improve the cat’s cognitive function.
 Supervising its feeding time helps ensure that your cat is still able to get its much-needed nutrients and energy.
+If you are looking for more options, check out our guide on vitamins for cats.

 Grooming the old cat is a must.
 This will help maintain the integrity and health of its skin and coat.
 It will also minimize the risk of skin diseases, coat conditions, and other potential health problems.